escapin/sElect/README.md

-the client program is triggered as soon as the voter looks at the election result: cryptographic checks are performed and, if a problem is encountered, the specific misbehaving party is singled out and binding evidence of this misbehavior is produced.
+the client program is triggered as soon as the voter looks at the election result: cryptographic checks are performed and, if a problem is encountered, the specific misbehaving party is singled out and binding evidence of this misbehavior is produced to hold him accountable.

 sElect provides **privacy** under the assumption that at least one of the mix servers is honest.
 The steps taken by an honest mix server, by design, hide the link between its input and output entries.
-Therefore, no one can link the ballot of a given voter to his/her choice-identifier pair in the final output.
+Therefore, no one can link the ballot of a given voter to her choice/identifier pair in the final output.

 ## Development Environment